2017/18 ICPA Federal Council

 She supervised her two children whilst they studied by distance education for their primary school years, after which they attended boarding school in Qld.

 Jane has been involved with ICPA in executive positions at branch level, (initially inspired by the Qld State Conference in Birdsville in 1989), also the Birdsville Social and Racing Clubs.
 After Pandie Pandie was sold, she moved to the Darling Downs where ICPA once again became her focus, especially since she now has three grandchildren growing up on Pandie too.
+Jane joined Federal Council in 2012 and has held the position of Secretary before moving to the Assistant Secretary role.

 FEDERAL MEMBERSHIP OFFICER